Sing to the Dawn (2008 film): Production

-The film was an adaptation of a short story by Minfong Ho at the request of the Singapore government.
+Production was done in Batam over three years with a budget of US$5 million.
 The film was referred to as "the film work of the nation" by IFW, because out of the 150 animators in the studio, almost all were Indonesian except for five expatriates.
 The total number of expatriates involved is only 10.
 Many animators from Yogyakarta, London, and Solo were recruited for the production of this film.
-By contrast, the Singapore media wrote that the film is Singaporean because of the film initiative and funds from MediaCorp Raintree Pictures and Media Development Authority in Singapore.